jeroenterheerdt/HAsmartirrigation/README.md

 - Bucket: You can manipulate this calculated value.
 - Lead Time: In seconds.
 Time needed to warm up your irrigation system, e.g. time to establish a connection or start a pump etc.

-You can update and callculate all automatic zones.
+You can update and calculate all automatic zones.

 **Per Zone Settings**
 You can change any value mentioned before.
 Additionaly there are some more options.

+- State:
+  - 'Automatic': Automatic updating and calculation of that zone.
+Module and sensor mapping is mandatory.
+  - 'Manual': Only manual updating and calculation of that zone.
+Module and sensor mapping is mandatory.
-- State: Wether updating and calculation of that zone should be enabled in mode 'Automatic' or 'Manual' or 'Disabled'.
+  - 'Disabled': The zone is disabled.
+No updating and calculation of that zone.
+Module and sensor mapping is optional.
 - Module: Choose the calculation module (see below) shall be used for that zone to calculate irrigation duration.
 - Mapping: Which sensor mapping (see below) shall be used for that zone.
-- Bucket: Either calculated or manualy set.
+- Bucket: Either calculated or manually set.
 Bucket >=0 no irrigation is necesarry, bucket <0 irrigation is necesarry.
-- Multiplier: Multiplies the duration of the irrigation.
+- Multiplier: Multiplies the duration of the irrigation or divides if you do 0.5 for example.
-- Duration: Either calculated or manualy set.
+- Duration: Either calculated or manually set.

 Below each zone there are some buttons to update, calculate or delete that zone.